DavidKe410/Tunnel-Vision/README.md

 1. Create the structure around FV components
      - Shrink holes for plastic tapping
      - Replace front facing SDM15 with higher range lidar?
+     - Add mapping system sensors
+2. Create PCB for microcontrollers and JST connectors
+     - Start with circuit diagram
+     - Prototype with perf board
+     - Design in KiCAD/Altium and order it
-3. Test components and create calibration or initial setup procedures?
+4. Test components and create calibration or initial setup procedures?
-4. Test Telemetry radio with all other components
+5. Test Telemetry radio with all other components
         - Radio works with the ToF data
-5. Test all sensing devices, recording all data, and see sampling rate
+6. Test all sensing devices, recording all data, and see overall sampling rate
-6. Check out redundant IMUs if needed?
+7. Check out redundant IMUs if needed?
-7.
+8.

 Notes:
 1. Finished CADing potential FV control parts and layed most of them out in a possible configuration